MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/3-how-azure-api-management-works.md

 - Web app
 - IoT device

-The key Azure API Management component for customers is the gateway because all customer API calls are first routed to your gateway endpoint.
+The key Azure API Management component for consumers is the gateway because all consumer API calls are first routed to your gateway endpoint.
 The gateway is also the essential element in decoupling your APIs because the gateway endpoint is always separate from your API's deployment location in the backend.
-API customers only ever deal directly with the gateway, never with the actual API deployment instance.
+API consumers only ever deal directly with the gateway, never with the actual API deployment instance.

-The gateway performs many tasks from the customer's point of view, but the following are the most important:
+The gateway performs many tasks from the consumer's point of view, but the following are the most important:

-- **Authentication**: The gateway monitors access to the API by verifying the customer's subscription keys, JWT tokens, and other credentials.
+- **Authentication**: The gateway monitors access to the API by verifying the consumer's subscription keys, JWT tokens, and other credentials.
-- **Security**: The gateway prevents denial-of-service attacks and API misuse by enforcing predefined rate limits and customer usage quotas.
+- **Security**: The gateway prevents denial-of-service attacks and API misuse by enforcing predefined rate limits and consumer usage quotas.
 - **Transformation**: The gateway transforms the API request or response as needed.
 For example, if the backend service responds with XML data, you can modernize the API by transforming the XML into JSON on-the-fly, as depicted in the image below.
 - **Routing**: Once an API request is authenticated, validated, and transformed, the gateway routes the call to the backend service where the API is deployed.
 - **Performance**: The gateway can store the backend API response in the Azure API Management cache.
-In situations where the backend response is static over time, serving subsequent responses from the cache gives customers faster response times and reduces the load on the backend server.
+In situations where the backend response is static over time, serving subsequent responses from the cache gives consumers faster response times and reduces the load on the backend server.

 :::image type="content" source="../media/3-how-azure-api-management-works-transform.png" alt-text="Diagram depicting a mobile app requesting a weather forecast using an API.
 The diagram depicts how the Azure API Management gateway routes the call to the backend server and how the gateway converts the server's XML response to JSON.":::